Practice Areas

 • All income and expenditures upon which rates of reimbursements were based.

-Some of the most common types of Medicaid fraud include:
+Some of the most frequent examples of Medicaid fraud include:

 • Billing for medically unnecessary products or services;